stackbit-projects/pleasant-pineapple-f995b/content/pages/blog/what-is-a-slug-in-seo.md

 author: content/data/team/vijay-kumar.yaml
 categories:
   - content/data/categories/news.yaml
-image: /images/What is an SEO-Friendly URL.jpg
+image: /images/What is a Slug in SEO.jpg
 image_alt: Post 1 placeholder image
 excerpt: >-
   Are higher search rankings on Google more likely to be achieved with a larger